 [Your Email Address]

-Use the template above as a starting point, then tailor it to the journalists or media outlets you’re pitching to.
+Tailor the template above to the journalists or media outlets you’re pitching to.
 For instance, if you’ve been following a journalist for a while and think your story is a perfect fit for their writing, explain why (concisely) in your pitch.
-Journalists receive dozens of press release emails every day—avoid being generic to help yours stand out.
+Journalists receive dozens of press release emails every day—adding a few thoughtful details can help yours stand out.

-After writing your press release, building a contact list, and crafting your email pitch, the next step is to send it out to the press.
-The best way to do this is via press release distribution services, as they already have contacts with hundreds of journalists and media outlets and are your best guarantee of getting at least a few placements.
+After building a contact list and crafting your email pitch, the next step is to send your press release to the press.
+As mentioned, the best way to do this is via press release distribution services, as they already have contacts with hundreds of journalists and media outlets and are your best guarantee of getting published.
+Below are some of my best recommendations.

 With these platforms, you’ll only need to select a provider and plan, a release date, and a target audience (an industry, location, or demographic, for example).
 Then, upload your release and multimedia, select any additional services you want (e.g., direct-to-journalist emails), and complete the checkout process.
 The service’s in-house PR professionals will handle the rest of the distribution.

 Another way to send your press releases is by emailing them out manually.
-However, this can often be time-consuming and less credible than going with a distribution service.
-If you choose to send manually, use your email pitch as the body of your email, and then send it out to the media contacts you compiled in step two.
-Make sure to tailor your pitches to each contact so your email doesn’t come off sounding too generic.
+However, this is often more time-consuming and less guaranteed to get a placement.
+If you choose to send manually, make sure to tailor your pitches to each contact so your email doesn’t come off sounding too generic.

 Learning how to send press releases also involves knowing the right timing.
-This is because the best time to submit press releases varies with media outlets and press release types.
+This is because the best time to submit press releases varies with media outlets.
 For instance, you can usually send press releases to news outlets a few days before publication, while trade publications only accept them months in advance.

 Here are some general tips for how far in advance to send a press release to different media outlets:

-- Traditional media outlets (print, radio, TV): Send your press release about a week in advance, if possible.
+- Traditional media outlets (print, radio, TV): Send your press release about a week in advance, if possible (with the exception of immediate releases).

 - Online media: Just as with traditional outlets, send a week ahead.